Kidney Cancer Treatmetn symptoms of kidney cancer

 The Four Stages of Kidney Cancer

-There are essentially four basic stages:
+There are essentially four primary stages:

-1. Stage 1 kidney cancer: Cancer has not spread to any other organs is localized in the kidneys and is smaller than 7 cm in diameter
+1. Stage 1 kidney cancer: Cancer has not spread to any other organs, is localized in the kidneys, and is smaller than 7 cm in diameter

 3. Stage 3 kidney cancer: Cancer might be any size and has spread to nearby organs outside of the kidneys

-4. Stage 4 kidney cancer: Cancer has spread from the kidneys and metastasized to distant locations including lungs, lymph nodes, brain, bones and liver.
+4. Stage 4 kidney cancer: Cancer has spread from the kidneys and metastasized to distant locations, including lungs, lymph nodes, brain, bones, and liver.

 What Are Lymph nodes?